-It introduces the economic concepts, strategies, and basic tools utilized in the oil and gas industry which helps you learn how to assess the economic attractiveness of upstream investments in the face of uncertainty.
+You will be introduced to the economic concepts, strategies, and basic tools utilized in the oil and gas industry which will help you learn how to assess the economic attractiveness of upstream investments in the face of uncertainty.
 Plus you will learn how to recognize attractive opportunities and avoid bad ones.

 Oil and gas companies routinely use economic tools to make decisions about investments and divestitures.
 This course will both provide background on the upstream oil and gas industry and also introduce you to the economic and decision-making tools used to make high stakes decisions in uncertain environments.

 You will learn why the following are important to petroleum economics: Optimal Choice; Decline Curves; Reserves; Cash Flows; Before and After Tax Economics; Discount Rate; Incremental, Acquisition, and Exploration Economics; Value of Information, Monte Carlo Methods; and an understanding of Oil and Gas.